SINGHPRANSHU/SQL-Intellisence-extension/README.md

 * `sql-intellisense.start-sql-extension`: Enable this extension.
 * reloading vscode window will disable the extension.

-### 0.0.3
+### 0.0.5

-Initial release of SQL Intellisense
+Support For Distinct Keyword
+Table alias support

 ---

 ## Integration with database

-Integration with real database is available and controlled through VSCode options or simply Enter credentaials when running sql-intellisense.start-sql-extension in command palette:
+Integration with real database through VSCode options or simply Enter credentaials when running sql-intellisense.start-sql-extension in command palette:

 ```json
 {